data-miner00/book/README.md

 - [ ] Add user ??
 - [ ] Add try catch to asyncData
 - [x] Add image component
+- [x] Extract Main page and Article page into different component that can be customized
 - [ ] ...